anto18671/astraltech/README.md

 ## Features

 - **41 New Bionic Parts**: Each Astraltech implant is a masterpiece of biotechnology, offering unprecedented enhancements to human capabilities.
+- **16 New Adult Backstories**: Rich narratives influenced by encounters with Astraltech technology.
+- **16 New Child Backstories**: Unique experiences shaped by the indirect influence of Astraltech.
 - **Modular Addon System**: Many Astraltech bionics support powerful addons, allowing for further customization and enhancement.
 - **Balanced Progression**: While incredibly powerful, Astraltech bionics are appropriately rare and expensive, maintaining game balance.
 - **Lore-Friendly**: Seamlessly integrates into the RimWorld universe, expanding on the existing bionic and archotech concepts.